Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Introduction

 Building on the above studies, physical knowledge is also expected to contribute to DS learning as a inductive bias for designing specialized structures inside a network layer of an ML model.
-In this work, we adopt an Echo State Network (ESN) \cite{jaeger2001echo} as the base model for DS learning.
-The ESN, an RNN model within the reservoir computing \cite{verstraeten2007experimental} paradigm, is well-suited for sequential data processing, particularly in attractor reconstruction, due to its echo state property and efficient training mechanism.\cite{Pathak2017UsingML, jaeger2001echo} Inspired by the work of Ref.~\onlinecite{pathak2018model}, which introduced a parallelized ESN structure leveraging the local interactions of the target DS in the input layer, we propose a novel model called the physics-guided clustered ESN (PGC-ESN).
+In this work, we adopt an Echo State Network (ESN)~\cite{jaeger2001echo} as the base model for DS learning.
+The ESN, an RNN model within the reservoir computing~\cite{verstraeten2007experimental} paradigm, is well-suited for sequential data processing, particularly in attractor reconstruction, due to its echo state property and efficient training mechanism.~\cite{Pathak2017UsingML, jaeger2001echo} Inspired by the work of Ref.~\onlinecite{pathak2018model}, which introduced a parallelized ESN structure leveraging the local interactions of the target DS in the input layer, we propose a novel model called the physics-guided clustered ESN (PGC-ESN).
 Our approach leverages the spatial coupling structure of the target DS as prior physical knowledge to design a coupled clustered architecture in the ESN's reservoir layer, which typically has random connectivity.
 The effectiveness of multiple clustered structures in ESNs has been studied in Ref.~\onlinecite{gallicchio2017deep, kawai2019small, li2022multi}.

-Empirical evaluations demonstrate that the coupling structure inherent in a DS can serve as an inductive bias to guide network design for DS learning.
-We anticipate that in the future, our work will inspire the development of other artificial neural networks that incorporate prior physical knowledge, not only for DS learning but also for broader ML tasks related to structured data.
+In practical scenarios, prior knowledge of the target system’s coupling structure is typically imperfect or even unavailable.
+To simulate the impact of using guidance from imperfect prior knowledge, we evaluate PGC-ESN with a perturbed coupling structure.
+Inspired by the work of Ref.~\onlinecite{goldmann2022learn}, which extracted the delay of the Mackey–Glass system from time series data to enhance the predictive ability of a model known as delayed echo state network, we also extract the coupling structure directly from time series data and use this information to guide the design of PGC-ESN.